-The second type generalization is a q-deformation, which is similar to relativistic generalization of Calogero-Moser-Sutherland differential operators to Ruijsenaars-Schneider or Macdonald difference operators.
+The second type of generalization is a q-deformation, which is similar to the relativistic generalization of the Calogero-Moser-Sutherland differential operators to the Ruijsenaars-Schneider or Macdonald difference operators.
 For the ${\rm gl}_2$ Haldane-Shastry model (\ref{HS}) the q-deformation was suggested in \cite{Uglov}.
 Then it was studied in \cite{Lam1,Lam2}, where the Hamiltonian was presented in the following form ($q=e^{\pi i\hbar}$): \beq \eq with \beq C_{12}=\displaystyle{ \left(e^{-\imath\pi \hbar} e_{11}\otimes e_{22}-e_{12}\otimes e_{21}-e_{21}\otimes e_{12}+e^{\imath\pi \hbar}e_{22}\otimes e_{11}\right)} \eq and $\bar{\mR}_{i,j}=\bar\mR^\hbar(x_i-x_j)$ is the quantum $R$-matrix for the affine quantized algebra ${\hat{\mathcal U}}_q({\rm gl}_2)$, see (\ref{2,0n}).
-In (\ref{s461re01}) notation $e_{ij}$ stands for the standard matrix units.
-This result was extended in \cite{MZ1,MZ2} to a wide class of ${\rm GL}_n$ $R$-matrices including elliptic Baxter-Belavin $R$-matrix and its trigonometric degenerations.
+In (\ref{s461re01}) $e_{ij}$ stands for the standard matrix units.
+This result was extended in \cite{MZ1,MZ2} to a wide class of ${\rm GL}_n$ $R$-matrices including the elliptic Baxter-Belavin $R$-matrix and its trigonometric degenerations.
 The idea was first to define a set of matrix-valued commuting difference operators $\mD_k$, $k=1,...,L$ generalizing the (scalar) commuting difference Ruijsenaars-Macdonald operators \cite{Ruij,Macd}.
-The commutativity of matrix-valued operators $[\mD_i,\mD_j]=0$ was shown to be equivalent to a set of $R$-matrix identities, which was then proved by analytical methods using explicit form of $R$-matrices in the fundamental representation of ${\rm GL}_n$.
-Next, using the Polychronakos freezing trick \cite{Polych}, the commuting Hamiltonains of q-deformed Haldane-Shastry type models were found.
-Similar idea will be used in this paper for the case of supersymmetric $R$-matrices.
-Let us also mention extensions of the Haldane-Shastry model to different root systems \cite{BFG} although we do not discuss them in this paper.
+The commutativity property $[\mD_i,\mD_j]=0$ was shown to be equivalent to a set of $R$-matrix identities, which was then proved by analytical methods using explicit form of $R$-matrices in the fundamental representation of ${\rm GL}_n$.
+Next, using the Polychronakos freezing trick \cite{Polych,Lam3}, the commuting Hamiltonains of q-deformed Haldane-Shastry type models were found.
+A similar idea will be used in this paper for the case of supersymmetric $R$-matrices.
+There are extensions of the Haldane-Shastry model to different root systems \cite{BFG} although we do not discuss them in this paper.